Best Public Datasets for Machine Learning and Data Science: Sources and Advice on the Choice

 DataHub: high-quality datasets shared by data scientists for data scientists

 DataHub is not only a data management and automation platform but also a community for data scientists.
 The project founders created the Awesome section with high-quality public datasets on various topics and dataset collections.
-Datasets for machine learning, datasets about climate change, property prices, armed conflicts, well-being in the US, even football — users have plenty of options to choose from.
+Machine learning datasets, datasets about climate change, property prices, armed conflicts, well-being in the US, even football — users have plenty of options to choose from.
 Besides linking datasets by other providers, the DataHub team made 333 datasets available for a download on the website.

 UCI Machine Learning Repository: one of the oldest sources with 427 datasets